 “Happy?” asks ‘Mason.’

-Jean-Marc: “Happier,” Jean-Marc answers all-too truthfully, with a genuine smile—if less than genuine meaning.
+Jean-Marc: “Happier,” Jean-Marc answers, with an all-too genuine smile.
 In his past life, a ticket to a music concert in the French Quarter would be all but meaningless, but in this ‘life,’ the ticket stub speaks as loud and clear as Satchmo’s trumpet.

 Sliding the bills into his lapel pocket—and thus not revealing his own RFID-blocking wallet’s interior—he says with an only slightly reduced smile, “But don’t think I didn’t see what you just did there.
 I asked who’s paying and how much, and gave me some Hamiltons.
 So how—”